andriydovbenko/power-plant-organizer/README.md

 # Power Plant Organizer
-This is a training project, which was created as a personal project task for EPAM.
+This is a training project, which was created as a project task for EPAM.

 ## Table of contents
 * [Links](#links)